-Reports discussing strategic spatial planning, architecture and design issues across Portsmouth and the Solent region.
+Reports spatial planning, architecture and strategic design issues across Portsmouth and the Solent region.

 SOUTHSEA COMMON'S SEA DEFENCES

 THE CONAN CANAL

 West of the island viewed from the Solent

 East of the island viewed from the Solent

 The water, islands and harbours define the geography, history, transportation and habitation in this unique south coast area